Joe Biden’s student loan plan is misleading and not very good.

 Perhaps most importantly: whatever loan cancellation plan Congress might pass would have many strings attached, and the Department of Education, which cannot stand cancelling loans and finds ways to disqualify 99% of the people who try for cancellation programs already in place, would again be put in charge of this program.
 They would surely bureaucratize it to death.

 Interestingly, the President could cancel loans without Congress.
 By executive order, the President can cancel 85% of all student debt without needing any congressional appropriation, and without adding to the national debt.
-The taxpayers paid for these loans many years ago, and really shouldn’t need to pay twice.
+The taxpayers paid for these loans many years ago, and really shouldn’t need to pay twice (actually far more than twice with accrued interest,fees, etc.).
 This is clearly the most efficient, effective, and expedient way to cancel loans and stimulate the economy.
 Biden knows this, but is- tellingly- silent on the matter.

 On bankruptcy, Biden said that he would adopt Elizabeth Warren’s plan, and indeed his campaign has dutifully copied and pasted Warren’s bullet points on this topic.
 Again, however, careful examination of the language in his position paper on this topic reveals that the Biden people, cleverly (if not sneakily) pasted only the part of Warren’s plan that relate to private student loans, not federal loans, which comprise over 90% of all student debt.
 “Swamp Progressives” have tried this sleight of hand in the past, and here it is again.